d20Tek/Spectre.Console.Extensions/README.md

 Once you've installed the NuGet package, you can start using it in your Spectre.Console projects.
 If you would like basic information about how to build Spectre.Console CommandApps, please read: https://darthpedro.net/lessons-cli/.

-### With CommandAppBuilder
+### With CommandAppBuilder [recommended]
-To add dependency injection into a CommandApp using the CommandAppBuilder, you can do the following:
+To add dependency injection into a CommandApp using the CommandAppBuilder, you can do the following in Program.cs:
 ```
 using D20Tek.Samples.Common.Commands;
 using D20Tek.Spectre.Console.Extensions;